Enjoy a cool drink in one of the European style cafés located at the Atlantic coast in Agadir.

 In the medina you can also visit the Kasbah ethnographic museum in the medina containing antique weapons, musical instruments, and photographs of the old town.
 The kasbah of Chefchaouen was built in the early 18th century by the legendary ruler Moulay Ismail.
 It’s fairly simple without architectural surprises, and surrounded by gardens on the interior and exterior.

-Find many sand castles and the rock formations called "monkey toes".
+In the Dadès Valley, also known as vally of the figs, you find many sand castles and the rock formations called "monkey toes".

 The coastal town of Dakhla is very popular with kite and windsurfers.
 The region of Dakhla can be visited all year around, but the summer temperatures can be extreme.
 The best time to travel here is from September to May.